Frequently Asked Questions

 Application

 • Policyholder - The policyholder will submit the grant application through the Strengthen Your Coastal Roof website within the application period.
-The person completing the application accepts all responsibility as the homeowner and/or homeowner’s representative.

 • The grant application requires at least four photographs: one of each side of the home.
+During the application review process, additional photos may be needed to determine eligibility.
+The Grant Team will reach out to the policyholder if additional photos are necessary.

 Review